MCResourcePile/addon-project/src/content/wiki/guides/newplayerguide.md

 ![Hotbar 2](../../assets/img/newplayerguide/hotbar2.png)

 The second item is team selector.
 Clicking this opens a menu that allows you to join the match, either by assigning you a random team or allows you to choose your own team.
-Keep in mind that choosing teams and joining full teams is only to available players with a [legacy rank](https://mcresourcepile.github.io/addon-project/wiki/ranks/legacyranks), which can be purchased in the [Stratus shop](https://stratusnetwork.buycraft.net/).
+Keep in mind that choosing teams and joining full teams is only to available players with a [premium rank](https://mcresourcepile.github.io/addon-project/wiki/ranks/legacyranks), which can be purchased in the [Stratus shop](https://stratusnetwork.buycraft.net/).
 You can also join the match by typing /join.
 You can return to observer mode at any time in the match by typing /obs.
 This will take you out of the match.
 If you do decide that you want to continue playing, retype /join, and you will be sent back to spawn with a default kit.

 ![Inventory 1](../../assets/img/newplayerguide/inventory1.png)